SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evaluations

+We conduct several ablation studies to evaluate the attribution under different thresholds and corner settings.

-So far, we have been extracting the trace using a fixed threshold $r=0.5$ in \Cref{sec:method:extract}.
-For completeness, we evaluate the extraction and attribution performance with other values. \Cref{tab:extract} shows the extraction's precision and recall on each attack.
-For $r=0.4$ the precision is imperfect, yet setting $r=0.6$ will decrease the recall.
-We thus choose $r=0.5$ to achieve a high recall while keeping 100\% precision.
-We then evaluate the overall performance with different thresholds in \Cref{tab:incomplete}, aggregating the performance over all attacks.
-Increasing the threshold further will extract an incomplete trace, leading to a slightly worse attribution performance.
+\paragraph{Attributing Incomplete Traces} Our trace extraction uses a fixed threshold $r=0.5$ in \Cref{sec:method:extract}.
+We now evaluate the extraction and attribution with different values.
+As shown in \Cref{tab:extract}, while a lower threshold of $r=0.4$ results in less precise extraction, a higher threshold of $r=0.6$ reduces the recall.
+We thus choose $r=0.5$ for high recall with 100\% precision.
+We then evaluate the overall performance across various thresholds and aggregate over attacks. \Cref{tab:incomplete} shows that higher thresholds lead to the extraction of incomplete traces, which in turn slightly degrades the attribution performance.